 I’ll take any excuse to bake carrot cake, so when I saw people on the Internet going crazy over one called Divorce Cake, I literally stopped what I was doing and went out for ingredients.
 Glad I did!

 The recipe is from Reddit, where it was shared by a reader who said it was her mother’s carrot cake recipe and that her father asked her to make it for him even though they’d been divorced for 20 years.
 He liked it that much, and so did everyone on Reddit who made it.
 If you’re not on Reddit and this is the first you’ve heard about Divorce Cake, enjoy the recipe!
 I can see why the Redditor’s father liked it so much.

 Carrot Cake with Honey

 The key ingredient in Divorce Cake is honey, which makes the cake smell and taste like a giant Honey Maid graham cracker.
-Not being a honey super fan (though I do like it here and there), I was a little hesitant about it being the key sweetener.
-Now thinking back to the most excellent Chocolate Honey Cake (and Honey Cookies), I should have had more faith in this.
-The honey flavor makes the cake special.
-I think all of the add-ins do to.
+Not being a honey super fan (though I do like it here and there), I was a little hesitant about honey being the key sweetener.
+Now thinking back to the most excellent Chocolate Honey Cake (and Honey Cookies), I should have had more faith in the honey.
+Its flavor makes the cake special, yet is not overpowering at all.
+All of the add-ins help, too.
 So even if you don’t love coconut, pineapple, raisins and walnuts it’s worth adding them to get the sum of the parts.

 So here’s an adapted recipe.
 Mine is a half version which works perfectly for a two layer six inch cake pan.
 You could also just make this as one layer in an 8 inch square pan or a 9 inch round, 2 inch deep cake pan.
 And of course you can double it and make a full size cake since that’s how the original recipe was.